gpoore/codebraid/README.md

 [Pandoc attributes](http://pandoc.org/MANUAL.html#fenced-code-blocks).
 For example, `` `code`{.python}` `` becomes
 `` `code`{.python .cb.run}` ``.

+* `.cb.code` — Insert code verbatim, but do not run it.
+This is primarily useful when combined with other features like naming and then copying code chunks.

 * `.cb.expr` — Evaluate an expression and interpret the result as Markdown.
   Only works with inline code.